 Guardians can review different accounts of a man from the previous hour.
 It helps to mitigate the risk of misrepresentation to a degree.
 Only a small number of documents should be checked, and in such cases, a photocopy of the documentation should be held.

-Safety measures should parents take to diminish the risks of misrepresentation NRI relationships and protect their loved ones in foreign lands?
+Safety measures parents should take to diminish the risks of Misrepresentation in NRI relationships and protect their loved ones in foreign lands: